rajesha2016/AutomationTask/README.md

-# UI and API AutomationTask
+# UI and API AutomationTask:

 Tools & Frameworks used: